oberlt2922/RealEstateMVC/README.md

 search for houses by county.
 When an admin views a house from the home page, the update and delete buttons will be displayed.

-I want to use a SmartyStreets API to validate the address when a house is inserted or updated.
+The error message that is displayed when an address is invalid is crude and I want to make it more visually appealing and change where it appears.

 I also would like to use some kind of map API so that users can see the hosues location on a map.

 I plan to add the database to AWS

+I still have a lot of work to do when it comes to styling.

 Currently every database call has it's own method to avoid repeating C# code, i also used sublayouts with @rendersections so i could avoid repeating HTML code